-As described in §III, our ACO-based algorithm is highly parametric.
-The actual configuration used in the reported experiment has been specified into the XML configuration files of the DEUS tool (see Listing 3) shows the configuration corresponding to scout ants colored by finishing time.
-Some of the configuration parameters of the algorithm are functions (i.e., releasing, aging and temperature) for which the current implementation considers several possibilities (constants, linear or exponential functions, user-specified functions, etc.).
+As we have seen (§III), our ACO-based algorithm is highly parametric.
+The actual configuration used in the reported experiment can be specified in specific XML configuration files.
+For instance, Listing 3) shows the configuration corresponding to scout ants colored by finishing time.
+Some of the configuration parameters of the algorithm are functions (i.e. releasing, aging and temperature) for which the current implementation considers several possibilities (constants, linear or exponential functions, user-specified functions, etc.).

-In the experiments, the three resource scout ants are configured with: ${\tt ttl} = 3$, initial pheromone = 1, depositing function = x, aging function = 1 - x/5, and constant temperature = 1.
-The finishing time scout ants differs in the pheromone deposit function that must be decreasing (to assign more pheromone when the finishing time is closer to the actual time), thus it is configured with 1 - x/5 and with a constant evaporation rate of 0.0001.
+In the experiments, the three resource scout ants are configured with: $\mathtt{ttl} = 3$, $\mathtt{initial}$ pheromone = 1, depositing function = x, aging function $= -0.2 \cdot x + 1$, and constant temperature = 1.
+The finishing time scout ants differs in the pheromone deposit function that must be decreasing (to assign more pheromone when the finishing time is closer to the actual time), thus it is configured with -0.2x+1 and with a constant evaporation rate of 0.0001.
 Scout ants are spawned with a period of 50 seconds.
-Hunter ants are instead configured with 3 attempts for each task (hunting efforts before giving up), pheromone deposit function equals to 1 - x, the weight for each kind of pheromone (used in Eq.
-3) is 1, and the constant temperature value equals to 1.
+Hunter ants are instead configured with 3 attempts for each task (hunting efforts before giving up), pheromone deposit function equal to -x+1, weight for each kind of pheromone (used in Eq. s 3) equal to 1 and constant temperature value equal to 1.

-C. Evaluated performance indicators
+C. Evaluated performance indices

-The simulator allows to measure several performance indicators.
-Here we focus on those we consider particularly significant, to evaluate the goodness of our algorithm in terms of perceived QoS, communication overhead and fairness (load balance).
-In particular, we report the following indicators: (i) Hit plus running rate, which is the relative amount of tasks that meet their deadline or that, being still running, will likely complete if their host will not go offline; (ii) Useless message rate, which is the relative amount of refused requests over the total number of sent requests, indicating the overhead of the requests sent to overloaded nodes; (iii) Mean task waiting time: the time that a task spends in the queue, before its execution starts; (iv) Mean task sojourn time: the time that a task spends in the network, summing up waiting and execution time.
+Our simulator allows us to measure a large set of performance indices.
+We focus here on a small subset of them, that we consider particularly significant to evaluate the goodness of our algorithm in terms of the QoS perceived, communication overhead and fairness (load balance).
+In particular, we will report here: (i) Hit plus running rate: the relative amount of tasks that have completed (satisfying their deadline) or are still running (they will certainly be completed if the node that have taken it in charge does not go offline); (ii) Useless message rate: the relative amount of refused requests over the total number of sent requests, indicating the overhead of the requests sent to overloaded nodes; (iii) Mean task Waiting time: the time that a task spends in the network, measured as the Waiting plus the Execution times.